jidlebir/FitnessFlow/README.md

-# The Tech Blog
+# Fitness Floww
   ![license](https://img.shields.io/badge/license-MIT-critical?./license/MIT)

   ## Description
-This is a tech blog, which allows users to create user accounts to store, edit delete their 'tech' oriented posts.
-Additionally when logged in, users can comment on other users post
+This project was designed to allow fitness enthusiasts, athletes and newcomers a place to interact and comment with other fitness enthusiasts.

-  * Link for Heroku deployment [Heroku](https://guarded-reaches-64579.herokuapp.com/)
+  * Link for Heroku deployment [Heroku](https://fitnessflow.herokuapp.com//)
-  * Link for GitHub Repository [GitHub](https://github.com/a7063p/week-14-challenge.git)
+  * Link for GitHub Repository [GitHub](https://github.com/jidlebir/FitnessFlow.git)

   ## Table of Contents